 TMJ disorder, or TMD, is a condition associated with jaw pain.
 Symptoms of TMD include, migraines, jaw popping, neck and shoulder pain, bruxism, difficulty opening your mouth, earaches, and ringing noises.
 All of these symptoms can affect the way you feel both physically and psychologically.
 Therefore, treating your TMJ disorder is important not only to your oral health, but also your overall health.

 Treatment for TMD in Chicago

 Chicago cosmetic dentist, Dr. Fondriest can help you relieve stress with treatments that address your jaw pain.
 Nightguards, or mouthguards worn during sleep, often prevent teeth grinding or bruxism which stresses your jaw joint.
 Dr. Fondriest is also experienced in treating malocclusion or bad bite that causes tension in your jaw.
 Consider these treatments for TMJ disorder as treatments for your stress levels.
 Without TMD, you can experience eating and speaking without jaw pain, truly restful sleep, and reduced headaches.

 Alleviate TMJ Symptoms

 For more information about how Chicago dentist, Dr. Fondriest can treat TMD, contact our Lake Forest dentist office at (847)234-0517.
-At Lake Forest Dental Arts, we can offer comprehensive treatments for complex cases of TMJ disorder to patients from Grayslake, Barrington, Lake Forest, Winnetka, Highland Park, North Shore, and Chicago.
+At Lake Forest Dental Arts, we can offer comprehensive treatments for complex cases of TMJ disorder to patients from the North Shore and Chicago.